CODE OF ETHICS

 - Good sportsmanship shall be advanced and encouraged by OESCA members.
 The dog show fancy is a sport.
 It is fraught with energy and emotion, and requires work and skill.
 As with any sport, there can only be one winner at a time; most of the time there are many losers and also-rans.
 The grace and sportsmanship with which each of these extremes is handled will be the scale of conduct on which each of us will ultimately be judged - by our peers, our friends, our critics, and our audience.
 Our reputation as breeders of Old English Sheepdogs will be judged in the same way as our adherence to, or lack thereof, to these guidelines is revealed over time.
 We teach by example - let our behavior reflect, always, the optimism and friendliness of the noble breed we represent.
 And let the soundness, health, and temperament of dogs that we have bred reflect our dedication to the good breeding practices and best interests of the breed as set forth in this Code of Ethics.

 It is our hope that these guidelines as set forth by the Old English Sheepdog Club of America inspire all who read them to become knowledgeable about the breed and demonstrate the integrity required to protect it.
 It is understood that these guidelines represent the minimum effort on the part of breeders and fanciers to protect the welfare of the Old English Sheepdog.
-Violations of this Code are addressed in Article VIII of the By-Laws of The Old English Sheepdog Club of America.
+Violations of this Code are addressed in of The Old English Sheepdog Club of America.